RScicomp/Google-Hangouts-App/README.md

 # Google Hangouts App
 Feeling lonely?
 Head to this app on https://hangcall.herokuapp.com/hangouts to join some google hangout rooms!
+Created using Django and Firebase.

 ## Demo
 <img src="demo hangcalls.gif"  width="1000" height="700"/>